metamagic-games/dnd-homebrews/src/Subclasses/Monk/Way of the Selfless/WayOfTheSelfless.md

 Starting when you choose this tradition at 3rd level, you can choose to use  Limit Break to push you body beyond its limits and perform incredible feats.
 When you move or attack, you can activate Limit Break as a reaction.

 When you activate limit break, you immediately:
-- Gain 1 ki (or 1 per exhaustion level???)
 - Gain a point of exhaustion
+- Gain 1 ki per level of exhaustion you have

 Until your next turn:
+- You ignore the effects of exhaustion
 - You have advantage on attacks
+- You critical hit on a 19 or 20
-- Your attacks deal an additional 1d4 damage per level of exhaustion (???)
+- Your attacks deal an additional 1d4 damage
 - You have advantage on ability checks
-- You ignore the effects of exhaustion for this turn
 - You can perform the dash action as a bonus action
 - Enemies have disadvantage on ranged weapon attacks against you

-Basically the ability should be more powerful the more you use it, to make up for the harsh punishment of exhaustion

 ### Exhaustion